d2l-ai/d2l-en/chapter_introduction/intro.md

 by minimizing the loss incurred on a *training set* consisting of some number of *examples* collected for training.
-However, doing well on the training data doesn't guarantee that we will do well on (unseen) test data.
+However, doing well on the training data does not guarantee that we will do well on (unseen) test data.
-So we'll typically want to split the available data into two partitions: the training data (for fitting model parameters) and the test data (which is held out for evaluation), reporting the following two quantities:
+So we will typically want to split the available data into two partitions: the training data (for fitting model parameters) and the test data (which is held out for evaluation), reporting the following two quantities: